Insert Injection Molding

 Threaded insert molded into plastic

 Insert injection molding is the process of forming a plastic part around a different type of material.
-This is typically done with simple metal objects like a nut or threaded rod.
-However, insert injection molding can be used to place ceramic parts, other plastic parts, motors, threaded bushings, batteries, or warning labels into the injection-molded part.
+This is typically done with simple metal objects like a threaded rod.
+However, this process can be used to place a wide variety of other elements into injection-molded parts, including other plastic parts, threaded bushings, electrical connectors, magnets and RFID tags.

-There are many applications to insert molding.
-Such applications include:
+There are many applications of insert molding, including:

 • Auto industry components